Roflcoffel/cmus/README.md

 Changes from the original
 ---------------------
-The ablum and playlist views are smaller
+The ablum and playlist views are smaller.

+Can be changed with the cmus command :resize-view <num>
+a larger number will make the playlist view larger.

 Install from source
 -------------------